 In some cases, a tax withholding amount may be shown in this box even though you did not request SSEB tax withholding.
-This may happen if you previously had taxes withheld from your pension payments (NSSEB, tier 2, and/or vested dual benefit), but the taxability of those payments has since changed.
-In these
+This can happen if you previously had taxes withheld from your pension payments (NSSEB, tier 2, and/or vested dual benefit), but the taxability of those payments has since changed.
+In these cases, the tax withholding amount is applied to the SSEB since that is your only taxable component.